Malinchristina/handbook-for-burnout/README.md

 The fonts used in this project were retrieved from [Google Fonts](https://fonts.google.com/).

-EB Garamond for headings and Robot for body.
+EB Garamond for headings and Roboto for body.

 ![EB Garamond](documentation/readme_photos/garamond.png)
 ![Roboto](documentation/readme_photos/roboto.png)